 While counteraction is a continuous movement, coiling is generally emphasized around the end of the turn, where the "torsion" is created, so counteraction seems to send the better message: we can say that counteraction is how we create coiling.

 Counterrotation is the direct opposite of counteraction and it is a pivoting mechanism, generally considered a negative/fault, falling under the larger category of turning with the upper body.
+For instance: "the action of upper and lower body turning against each other"2.

 Pivoting the femurs in the hip sockets is another action or movement that creates the countered relationship, by rotating the femurs into the turn, "under a stable upper body".